Proposal support: Could outsourcing help you win more business?

 - Your team has been working way too many nights and weekends, and you’re concerned that full-on burnout is right around the corner.

 Working with a contract proposal team should bring you relief.
-Professional proposal writers, managers, editors, and designers can become an extension of your team, working side-by-side with you to accelerate your production of high-quality bids.
+Professional proposal writers, editors, and designers can become an extension of your team, working side-by-side with you to accelerate your production of high-quality bids.
 They’ll also give your staff some relief, ensuring your team can produce winning bids year after year without getting burned out.

 What types of proposal work can be outsourced?